LilitYolyan/customer_behavior_analysis/README.md

 # Customer Behavior Analysis

-This course was created for Data Science for Business(YSU) students.
+This course was designed for students of Data Science for Business (YSU).

 ### Description